microsoft/rnx-kit/packages/metro-serializer-esbuild/README.md

 Defaults to `true` in production environment; `false` otherwise.

-### `target`

-Sets the target environment for the transpiled JavaScript code.

-See the full documentation at https://esbuild.github.io/api/#target.

-Values: Any JS language version string such as `es6` or `esnext`.
-You can also use environment names.
-See the full documentation for a list of supported names.

-Defaults to `hermes0.7.0`.

 ### `sourceMapPaths`

 Determines whether paths in the output source map are absolute or relative to